Sheil-Patel/Networking-Application/README.md

 ### External Google Sheet Datastore

-Azoff stores your contact information on a google sheet only accessable to you.
-On that sheet you will be able to see all the information on your inputted contacts such as their company, name, email, phone number, where and when you ment, and any other additional notes.
-Additionally, it will store the date you last contacted them and will send you optional push notifications if you have not been in contact with a person in your networking for 15 days.
-This latter part is done through using the "Heroku Scheduler" application, which will be explained below.
+Azoff stores your contact information on a google sheet that is only accessible to you.
+On that sheet, you will be able to see all the information on your inputted contacts such as their company, name, email, phone number, where and when you ment, and any other additional notes.
+Additionally, it will store the date you last contacted them and will send you optional push notifications if you have not been in contact with a person in your network for 15 days.
+This latter part is done by using the "Heroku Scheduler" application, which will be explained below.

 ## Prerequisites